Typography is such a complex topic, that I know I won’t do it justice here.

-This page now intentionally does a ton of thing wrong, when it comes to the typography, when it comes to how the text looks.
+This page now intentionally does a ton of things wrong, when it comes to the typography, when it comes to how the text looks.

 Currently, the text is clearly too small, it’s too hard to read, it’s gray on top of a white background, it’s not very readable.
 You have to squint your eyes to be able to read it, it’s not aligned.
 It’s just an example to show you how we can improve such a page.

 And it’s not that uncommon.
-I’ve reviewed tons of photography website over the years, and I did run across websites like this page, where the typography was just horrible.
+I’ve reviewed tons of photography websites over the years, and I did run across websites like this page, where the typography was just horrible.

 So, let’s try to take things in order, to fix as much of the typography and the design of the page, when it comes to the text, as possible.